 A baby calf needs the first (colostrum) milk from its mother.
-Colostrum milk is much higher in protein, minerals, and Vitamin A than ordinary milk.
-It is laxative and contains substances that protect newborn calves against digestive troubles and early calfhood diseases.
+Colostrum milk is much higher in protein, minerals, and vitamin A than ordinary milk.
+It is laxative and contains substances that protect newborn calves against certain digestive troubles.

 Leave the calf with its mother for about 48 hours.
 Then put it in a clean pen by itself and feed with a nippled pail.
 Use its mother's milk for the first 4 or 5 days.
-Warm the milk to body temperature, approximately 100 degrees F.
+Warm the milk to body temperature.